digikare/nestjs-prom/README.md

 ## Description

-A promotheus module for Nest.
+A prometheus module for Nest.

 ## Installation